Peter Viscarola: Founder, Consulting Partner

 Scott is OSR’s newest technical partner, and has been with the firm all of his professional career.
 During that time, he has developed definitive expertise in Windows internals ranging from device drivers to file systems.
 Scott has made contributions to the Windows operating system ranging from designing and implementing a new class of device, to designing and implemented updates to kernel-mode components in Windows Server.
 Scott’s development work stresses a balance of efficiency and performance, and always exhibits the utmost in technical rigor.
 This attention to technical detail, quality, and thoroughness earned him the title of OSR Engineering Partner in 2013.
 He is responsible for mentoring the entire OSR engineering staff (even the Consulting Partners!) in engineering methodology, and serves as Development Lead for the more junior members of OSR’s development staff.

 Scott has designed and implemented dozens of complex projects ranging from the device level (including high-speed DMA storage device support) through the file system and file system filter levels.
 Scott’s ability to debug Windows kernel-mode problems is legendary, and as a result he serves as OSR’s chief problem analyst.
 In this role he analyzes problems that clients bring to OSR, often as a result of others giving up on the hope of finding a solution.
 His interest in debugging and postmortem analysis has also lead Scott to work in the area of forensics and cyberwarfare.

-Scott has been a Microsoft Most Valuable Professional (MVP) since 2009.
-He is currently an MVP in both the File Systems Storage and Windows Hardware Engineering.
+Scott was a Microsoft Most Valuable Professional (MVP) from 2009 through 2017, in both the File Systems Storage and Windows Hardware Engineering.
 Scott has been granted 7 patents in software technology.
 He regularly contributes to The NT Insider and OSR’s Developer’s Blog.